garrardkitchen/resume/content/blog/principles.md

 I'm sure I'm not alone here when I say, having the time available for 2 Engineers to code together for skills transfer etc is a challenging one.
 An agile sprint doesn't really facilitate this.
 This is something that I often refer to as having the 'space to learn'.
 The pressures of a sprint often, sadly, works against this.
 This is doubly as difficult, if your sprint is made up of technical debt, BAU, Ad hoc etc...
 Timeboxing 'effort' into percentages doesn't always present an obvious education path for your Engineers either.
 Having a day (developer day or similar) dedicated to learning also never really quite works out the way it's meant too, plus, 'a day'?!
 In my experience this, and trying to cram _genius_ into a time box also never quite works either.
 After all, you can't schedule _genius_, in the same way you can't guarantee that the best Engineers are in your locality, or that the best time for Engineers to work is between 9-5.

 _What is the answer?
-A mixture of all the above, at hock and as scheduled times, to ensure quality and advancement of skills._
+A mixture of all the above, at hock and at scheduled times, to ensure quality and advancement of skills._

 When I do speak out regarding the above, I inevitably also lead this conversation into Engineering not having the kit [hardware & software] they need.
 Engineers require the software and hardware they deem as necessary to be effective in their role.
 I once gave an analogy of, not giving Engineers the right kit is like giving a roller brush and a Pogo stick to Michelangelo to paint the Sistine Chapel ceiling.
 He'll manage it ... eventually, but the attention to detail and accuracy will be woefully inadequate.

+Written mainly for me, I do hope you've found something to take away with you to help you along with your engineering journey.

 #### References: